 - Heritage Conservation Districts

-A Municipal Registry of Heritage Properties is a list of properties and structures that have been deemed to have a local or community level of heritage value.
-The Municipality has adopted the Heritage Property Bylaw which administers the protection of the registered heritage properties.
+A Municipal Registry of Heritage Properties is a list of properties and structures that have been deemed to have a local or community-level heritage value.
+The Municipality of East Hants has adopted the Heritage Property Bylaw which administers the protection of the registered heritage properties.

 Heritage value may extend beyond a single building to a group of related structures and their overall setting.
 In this case, several properties can be collectively protected through the establishment of a heritage conservation district.
 In 1995, Maitland was declared Nova Scotia’s first Heritage Conservation District.

-In 1995 the Municipality adopted the Maitland Heritage Conservation District Plan, Bylaw & Design Guidelines.
+In 1995, the Municipality adopted the Maitland Heritage Conservation District Plan, Bylaw & Design Guidelines.
 The amended documents come into effect on February 27, 2019.
-The Plan expresses the intentions of the East Hants Municipal Council with respect to conservation of the historic and architectural value of buildings and structures and their setting in a portion of Maitland.
+The Plan expresses the intentions of Council with respect to conservation of the historic and architectural value of buildings and structures and their setting in a portion of Maitland.
 The Heritage Conservation District Bylaw was adopted in conjunction with the Plan and contains specific regulations, design guidelines and administrative procedures through which the policies of the Plan are implemented.
 The Design Guidelines section sets out principles of conservation and provides direction for specific conservation and design issues.